MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/block-download-from-sites.md

     ```
     For example, `Set-SPOSite -Identity https://contoso.sharepoint.com/sites/research -BlockDownloadPolicy $true`

-## Exempting users and groups from the policy

 The following parameters can be used with this cmdlet to fine-tune it.

  `-ExcludeBlockDownloadPolicySiteOwners $true` Exempts site owners from this policy and they can fully download any content for the site.